 "The salesperson immediately stopped paying attention to my husband.
 Suddenly, in his mind, I was wearing the pants.
 He started asking me what I did for a living and whatnot, and I was able to negotiate for a slightly lower price.
 I love my husband so much.
 He knew exactly what he was doing."

 28. "When I was a baby, I wouldn't 'latch on' when my mother breastfed me, so I wasn't eating well.
 The doctor completely ignored my mom and only talked to my dad because she was 'too hysterical.'"

 29. "When I purchased my first home, a neighbor came to introduce himself while my parents were visiting.
-We started talking about water quality, and he says, 'There’s something called sulfur in water.
-You probably don’t know what that is,' then turns to my father and goes, 'You know what I’m talking about.'"
+We started talking about water quality, and he said, 'There’s something called sulfur in water.
+You probably don’t know what that is,' then turned to my father and went, 'You know what I’m talking about.'"

 "My dad had no idea.
-But I sure as hell knew what that was and let him know as well." —redsongbird
+But I sure as hell knew what that was, and let him know as well."

 30. "I was sitting in a medical gown, and the male doctor walked in, greeted my male fiancé, and asked about the reason for our visit.
 I stood up — my gown falling open to reveal my nakedness — extended my hand, and said, 'Good afternoon.
 I'm here to have some moles removed, and you have one chance to correct that lovely dose of everyday misogyny before I make a scene.'"